rachelesmee/website/foss4guk2019/participation.md

 ### Inclusivity
 We would like to encourage everyone to add pronouns to their name badges - we will provide a space for this.
 The more people who do this, the more welcome and included everyone will feel.

 During the social parts of the conference, why not try ways to make things **[less intimidating](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/ "Pac-man appraoch to conferences"){:target="_blank"}** and easier for others to join in the conversation.
+And there's always **[more for us to think about...](https://github.com/mxsasha/lessobviouschecklist "The Less Obvious Conference Checklist"){:target="_blank"}**
 <br>
 <hr/>